Redfield College (South Dakota)

-Redfield College was an institution of higher learning located in Redfield, South Dakota.
+Redfield College was an institution of higher learning located in Redfield, South Dakota, United States.
 The college was sponsored by the "Northern Association of Congregational Churches," an alliance of Congregational groups in the north-central area of South Dakota.
 Redfield College opened in September 1887 and graduated its first class in 1894.

 History

 The first Redfield College classes were held in the town's Congregational Church, but the school soon purchased an old hotel building located in a nearby town, and moved the structure to Redfield to house the college.
 That building partially burned in 1896, and was reconstructed at a cost of $25,000.
 Ultimately the campus included two major buildings—a main building which included a library, kitchen, reading room and dormitory; and a gymnasium which also included laboratory, music, and classroom space.
 A nearby boarding house provided accommodations for female students.

 Redfield College offered both high school and college classes, and in addition to an academic curriculum offered classes in teacher training, business, music, and theology.
 By 1904 the school had an enrollment of 166 students.
 One of them was Grace Ingalls, the youngest sister of author Laura Ingalls Wilder (Little House on the Prairie).